Brazil–Hungary relations: High-level visits

-Bilateral relations
+Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement to avoid double taxation (1986); Agreement on Scientific, Technical and Technological Cooperation (1992); Agreement on Economic Cooperation (2006); Memorandum of Understanding between Hungary's Eximbank and the Brazilian Development Bank (2012); and an Agreement of Cooperation between the Hungarian Ministry of Rural Development and the Brazilian Ministry of Fisheries and Aquaculture (2013).

 Trade

 In 2018, trade between both nations totaled US$480 million.
 Brazil's main exports to Hungary include: parts and turbine motores for airplanes; automobile parts; machinery; leather; and coffee.
 Hungary's main exports to Brazil include: machinery, vehicles and processed products.
 Brazil is Hungary's second largest trading partner in Latin America (after Mexico).